lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.*

+## 2025-08-05

+I played a show at Pedalmarkt for Zhzhzhzh aka [3333].
+The headliners were [Silver Galaxy](https://silvergalaxy-official.bandcamp.com/), consisting of Anna-Maria Van Reusel on synth and Dennis Slypen on guitar and pedals.
+They were absolutely incredible.
+One of the best performances I've heard in years.
+Both are virtuosic musicians.
+They played in perfect synchrony and harmony.
+Just gorgeous music.
+OMG, I played after them.
+Thank goodness there was a break first.
+I played a short set, which received a good response, and afterwards I enjoyed talking with folks about the music.
+Thanks to Pedalmarkt for putting together such a cool event and to Anna-Maria and Dennis for giving me a ride home with my synth.

+In the late evening I worked just a bit on the L5 library.
+Today's goal was to alter the filter shader code to also work on Mac.
+Success!
+I sent the updated code to my iPad mini through [LocalSend](https://localsend.org/), an open source alternative to Airdrop that works on Linux too.
+I then saved to local files into the Love2d-studio files folder.
+All I have to do is hit play to test, and it compiles.
+Great!
+I test some programs.
+L5 is now (I think) cross-platform.
+I'm making it a priority to get the reference documentation done over the next week, then to soft launch the site and get some testing from friends before announcing more widely and getting a million bug reports (and eyes on my kludgy code!).

 ## 2025-08-04

 Tested L5 on a 12-year old Windows PC today: It worked fine out of the box, including the filters (shader code).